Cosmology of fermionic dark energy coupled to curvature: Fermion Tensor Theories

 \section{Fermion Tensor Theories}

-The framework of Fermion tensor theories is based on the framework of Scalar Tensor Theories.
-The FTT read:
+{In this section we apply the above fermionic formulation at a cosmological framework, focusing on late-time universe.
+The framework of FTT has a similar form to Scalar Tensor Theories and discussed in details in \cite{Saha:2019ztr,deSouza:2008az}.} The FTT read:

-where $ R$ is the Ricci scalar, $\psi$ and $\overline \psi=\psi^\dag \gamma^0$ are the spinor field and its adjoint, respectively.
-The scalar $\phi \equiv |\bar\psi \psi| $ multiples the fermionic field and it's conjugate field. $f(\phi)$ is the function that couples the Einstein term and $ V(\phi) $ the self-interaction potential density of the fermionic field.
+where $ \mathcal{R}$ is the Ricci scalar, $\psi$ and $\overline \psi=\psi^\dag \gamma^0$ are the spinor field and its adjoint, respectively.
+We set $\kappa^2 = 1/8 \pi G = 1$.
+The scalar $\phi \equiv |\bar\psi \psi| $ multiples the fermionic field and its conjugate field. $f$ is the function that couples the Einstein term and $ V $ the self-interaction potential density of the fermionic field.
 The kinetic term of the spinors is the same as the kinetic term from Dirac equation.
-However, FTT suggest a generic coupling function $f(\phi)$.
-For $f(\phi) = 1$ and $V(\phi) = m_{\psi} \phi$ the FTT reduce to the Dirac equation in curved spacetime.
+However, FTT suggest a generic coupling function $f$.

-For a homogeneous and isotropic spacetime, it is natural to consider the Friedman Lemaitre Robertson Walker (FLRW) metric with the scale factor $a(t)$.
+For $f = 1$ and $V = m_{\psi} \phi$ the FTT reduce to the Dirac equation in curved spacetime.
 For the metric (\ref{eq:metric}) the action (\ref{eq:Lag}) reduces to the form:

-The solution is obtained via the complete set of variations: the scale factor $a(t)$ and the spinor field $\psi$.
-However, using Noether's symmetry we can avoid the variation with respect to the fields.
-The Noether symmetry w.r.t. $U\left(1\right)$ phase transformations yields:
+$\dot{\psi} = \frac{d}{dt}\psi$ is the time derivative.
+The solution is obtained via the complete set of variations: the scale factor $a$ and the spinor field $\psi$.
+The variation with respect to field $\psi$ (extended Dirac equation) yields: